Take great Portrait mode photos in low light situations with these tips!

 The biggest feature with Apple's Portrait mode that can help you in low-light situations is Portrait Lighting.
 This arrived in the iPhone 8 Plus and later models, and it utilizes machine learning with Portrait mode's depth map to intelligently add lighting to your photos in real-time or in the editing process.

 To change the Portrait Lighting in real-time, just scroll through the Lighting dial while you're in Portrait mode.
-If you already took the photo, just go into Photos, find the photo, and then tap Edit to make changes.
+If you already took the photo, just go into Photos, find the image, and then tap Edit to make changes.
 Portrait Lighting is the first thing that shows up when you go into Editing mode on a Portrait mode photo, so just move the dial to the lighting that you want.
+We have a guide on how to use Portrait mode and Portrait Lighting on iPhone, should you need more assistance with the feature.

 Right now, there are six different types of Portrait Lighting, so no matter the situation, you should find one that works for your current low-light situation.

-Natural Light is the default, and keeps your photo looking as natural as possible.
-In low-light situations though, this may not be the best option.
+Natural Light is the default and keeps your photo looking as natural as possible.
+In low-light situations, though, this may not be the best option.
 Studio Light brightens up your subject, while Contour Light adds shadows for a more defined look.
 Stage Light blacks out the background, making it appear as if the subject is in a spotlight.
 Stage Light Mono is the same as Stage Light, but the subject is in, you guessed it, black and white.
 High Key Mono is the same as Stage Light Mono, but with a white background instead of black.

 Use the brightness slider